ma11hew28/dotfiles/README.md

 # dotfiles

-Inspired by [dotfiles][1]
+Inspired by [dotfiles][1].

 ## Installation

-- Clone this project to `~/dotfiles`, or wherever
+1. Clone this project to `~/dotfiles`, or wherever.
-- Change name and email in `gitconfig`
+2. Change the values of `name` and `email` in `config/git/config`.
-- Optional: Create a file named `zshrc_private` for your private commands
+3. Optional: Create a file named `zshrc_private` for your private commands.
+4. Back up all your files because the next step may overwrite some of them.
-- In Terminal run the command `cd ~ && zsh init.zsh relative/path/to/dotfiles`
+5. In Terminal, run the command `./init.zsh relative/path/from/~/to/dotfiles`.
-- Restart Terminal
+6. Restart Terminal.

 Released under the [Unlicense][1].